 Therefore I have stopped using Twitter sometime in the last year and instead jumped the bandwagon of the decentralized and open platform Mastodon.

 Mastodon is much like the 2008 Twitter: A place for mainly tech enthusiasts to share random thoughts, interesting links and cat photos.
 Unlike Twitter, however, its decentralized nature makes it a large, federated network of small communities, where each one has its own individual values and rules, so that new joiners can pick their instance based on the content that resonates best with their views and beliefs.
-The instance I’m a local on is The Town of Merveilles.

 However, while I continue have a Twitter account, its sole purpose is to allow me to follow a carefully curated list of people that unfortunately haven’t made the switch from Twitter to Mastodon yet and that I feel add value to my life.
 I don’t feed Twitter’s algorithms with new content, nor do I use any of their official apps or their website.
 Instead, my favorite client of choice is rainbowstream.
 It’s a terminal-based Twitter client that supports all the necessary features to allow reading (and, if you choose to, participating) on Twitter.